nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_bloodPressure.md

   </tr>
 </table>

-If there is no code or value in this component then a data absent reason may be populated.
+If there is no code or value in this component, then a data absent reason may be populated.

 ### interpretation ###